generalized-intelligence/GAAS/software/GlobalOptimizationGraph_GTSAM/README.md

 In another terminal, you can play a bag containing the topic of a SLAM and the topic of GPS.
 Modify line 205 and 206 in ROS_IO_MANAGER.h to change SLAM and GPS topics, we will move them to a config file later.

+The output of SLAM, GPS and GOG results are saved to files in folder ./results, use visualize.py to visualize the results.

  ## Extra Words

      This work remains to be broadly tested.